SiliconLabs/wisun-br-linux-docker/README.md

     sudo apt-get install docker.io

+> This image is compatible with Docker 20 and newer (Debian 11 or newer).

 Make sure that your current user is allowed to run Docker:

     sudo usermod -aG docker pi